Koenkk/zigbee2mqtt.io/docs/guide/usage/exposes.md

 ## Generic

 ### Binary
 Indicates a device exposes a binary value.
-Always has `value_on` and `value_off` which indicates how to interpet the value.
+Always has `value_on` and `value_off` which indicates how to interpret the value.
 Optionally has a `value_toggle` which can be send to toggle the value.

 Examples:
 ```json